Other / mixed grade configuration · Calhoun, GA

 How many students attend Calhoun Early Learning Academy?

 Calhoun Early Learning Academy has 503 students enrolled.
-It is a other school in Calhoun, GA.
+It is a public school in Calhoun, GA.

 What is the student-teacher ratio at Calhoun Early Learning Academy?